genelet/determined/README.md

 json: cannot unmarshal object into Go struct field XYZ of type ABC
 ```

 The solution is to build customized _Unmarshaler_ for the object.
-This package helps you to implement [Unmarshaler](https://pkg.go.dev/encoding/json@go1.18.1#Unmarshaler) easily.
+This package helps to implement [Unmarshaler](https://pkg.go.dev/encoding/json@go1.18.1#Unmarshaler) easily.

-You may also use functions [JJUnmarshal](https://pkg.go.dev/github.com/genelet/determined#JJUnmarshal) or [JsonUnmarshal](https://pkg.go.dev/github.com/genelet/determined#JsonUnmarshal) directly.
+We may also use functions [JJUnmarshal](https://pkg.go.dev/github.com/genelet/determined#JJUnmarshal) or [JsonUnmarshal](https://pkg.go.dev/github.com/genelet/determined#JsonUnmarshal) directly.

 ## 1. Installation